Amygdala: Neuropsychological correlates of amygdala activity

 Early research on primates provided explanations as to the functions of the amygdala, as well as a basis for further research.
 As early as 1888, rhesus monkeys with a lesioned temporal cortex (including the amygdala) were observed to have significant social and emotional deficits.
 Heinrich Klüver and Paul Bucy later expanded upon this same observation by showing that large lesions to the anterior temporal lobe produced noticeable changes, including overreaction to all objects, hypoemotionality, loss of fear, hypersexuality, and hyperorality, a condition in which inappropriate objects are placed in the mouth.
 Some monkeys also displayed an inability to recognize familiar objects and would approach animate and inanimate objects indiscriminately, exhibiting a loss of fear towards the experimenters.
-This behavioral disorder was later named Klüver-Bucy syndrome accordingly, and later research proved it was specifically due to amygdala lesions.
+This behavioral disorder was later named Klüver–Bucy syndrome accordingly, and later research proved it was specifically due to amygdala lesions.
 Monkey mothers who had amygdala damage showed a reduction in maternal behaviors towards their infants, often physically abusing or neglecting them.
-In 1981, researchers found that selective radio frequency lesions of the whole amygdala caused Klüver-Bucy syndrome.
+In 1981, researchers found that selective radio frequency lesions of the whole amygdala caused Klüver–Bucy syndrome.

-With advances in neuroimaging technology such as MRI, neuroscientists have made significant findings concerning the amygdala in the human brain.
-A variety of data shows the amygdala has a substantial role in mental states, and is related to many psychological disorders.
-Some studies have shown children with anxiety disorders tend to have a smaller left amygdala.
-In the majority of the cases, there was an association between an increase in the size of the left amygdala with the use of SSRIs (antidepressant medication) or psychotherapy.
-The left amygdala has been linked to social anxiety disorder, obsessive and compulsive disorders, and posttraumatic stress disorder, as well as more broadly to separation and generalized anxiety disorder.
-In a 2003 study, subjects with borderline personality disorder showed significantly greater left amygdala activity than normal control subjects.
-Some borderline patients even had difficulties classifying neutral faces or saw them as threatening.
-Individuals with psychopathy show reduced autonomic responses to instructed fear cues than otherwise healthy individuals.
-In 2006, researchers observed hyperactivity in the amygdala when patients were shown threatening faces or confronted with frightening situations.
-Patients with severe social phobia showed a correlation with increased response in the amygdala.
-Similarly, depressed patients showed exaggerated left amygdala activity when interpreting emotions for all faces, and especially for fearful faces.
-This hyperactivity was normalized when patients were administered antidepressant medication.
-By contrast, the amygdala has been observed to respond differently in people with bipolar disorder.
-A 2003 study found that adult and adolescent bipolar patients tended to have considerably smaller amygdala volumes and somewhat smaller hippocampal volumes.
-Many studies have focused on the connections between the amygdala and autism.